gromacs/gromacs/docs/user-guide/terminology.rst

    * If you have a protein-ligand system, try simulating the protein alone in the desired solvent.
 If it is stable, simulate the ligand in vacuo to see if its topology gives stable configurations, energies, etc.
-   * Remove the use of fancy algorithms, particularly if you haven't equilibrated thoroughly first
+   * Remove the use of fancy algorithms, particularly if you have not equilibrated thoroughly first.

 #.
 Monitor various components of the system's energy using :ref:`gmx energy`.
    If an intramolecular term is spiking, that may indicate improper bonded parameters, for example.
 #.
-Make sure you haven't been ignoring error messages (missing atoms when
+Make sure you have not been ignoring error messages (missing atoms when
    running :ref:`gmx pdb2gmx`, mismatching names when running :ref:`gmx grompp`,
-   etc.) or using work-arounds (like using ``gmx grompp -maxwarn`` when you shouldn't be) to make sure your topology is intact and being interpreted correctly.
+   etc.) or using work-arounds (like using ``gmx grompp -maxwarn`` when you should not be) to make sure your topology is intact and being interpreted correctly.
 #.
 Make sure you are using appropriate settings in your :ref:`mdp` file for the
    force field you have chosen and the type of system you have.
 Particularly